rogden/tailwind-config-viewer/README.md

 ### export

 Exports the viewer to a directory that can be uploaded to a static host.
-It accepts the output directory path as its sole argument.
+It accepts both the src and output directories path as arguments.

-`tailwind-config-viewer export ./output-dir`
+`tailwind-config-viewer export ./source-dir ./output-dir`

+If a `source directory` isn't specificied it will use `dist`.
-If an output directory isn't specificied it will be output to `tcv-build`.
+If an `output directory` isn't specificied it will be output to `tcv-build`.

 **Options**